 The S.1 was equipped with tricycle landing gear, with all gear assemblies featuring single wheels.
 The nose gear retracted backwards, while the main gear hinged in the wings just outside the engine nacelles and retracted in towards the fuselage.
 The nose wheel was steerable, capable of being pivoted 50 degrees off the centerline, and the landing gear featured an antiskid braking system.
 There was a small extendable bumper wheel on the rear fuselage to prevent damage to the tail on steep takeoffs, and a stinger-type arresting hook on the end.

 Total internal fuel capacity was 7,092 liters (1,871 US gallons) in eight tanks in the upper fuselage.
 There were no fuel tanks in the wings.
 The internal fuel load could be augmented by two underwing "slipper" tanks, mounted around the inboard stores pylons against the wing, a configuration that minimized drag.
 Each slipper tank had a capacity of 1,136 liters (300 US gallons).
-A 2,000 liter (528 US gallon) ferry tank could also be plugged into the bombbay; range was not a problem with the Buccaneer.
+A 2,000-liter (528 US gallon) ferry tank could also be plugged into the bombbay; range was not a problem with the Buccaneer.
 Initial prototypes had a retractable refueling probe, but it didn't work out well in trials, and a bolt-on removeable offset probe was quickly designed in its place.
 The bolt-on probe was slightly offset to the right, and was marked to act as a crude bomb-aiming system as a validation check for the aircraft's formal bombing system.

 Although it seems a bit odd to American sensibilities, the catapult attachment was not on the nosewheel.
 There were attachments for a "bridle" cable under each engine nacelle, and when ready for a carrier takeoff the aircraft was strapped with the bridle so that the nosewheel was in the air.
 This scheme was awkward in appearance, but it was used reliably with other Royal Navy jets and gave an aircraft a high angle of attack on takeoff to help it get off the deck.

 * The pilot and navigator sat in tandem, each on a Martin Baker ejection seat.
 The original seat fit appears to have been the Mark 4MS, which had a zero altitude capability but required a minimum flight speed for safe operation.
 The two seats were offset about 5 centimeters (2 inches) from the centerline, in opposite directions, and the rear seat was raised slightly.
 This gave the navigator in the back seat a better forward view.
 The two crew sat under a single bubble-type canopy that provided fairly good all-round vision and opened by sliding to the rear.
-There was a transparent blast screen between the two seats to protect the navigator when the pilot ejected or if the windscreen was shattered.
+There was a transparent blast screen between the two seats to protect the navigator when the pilot ejected or if the windscreen were shattered.
 However, the windscreen was very tough, being a laminate 6.35 centimeters (2.5 inches) thick and proof against birdstrikes.

 Avionics was state-of-the-art for the time, including UHF radios and an IFF (identification friend or foe) transponder, as well as an analog flight computer; a gyrocompass flight reference system; a radar altimeter, very important for low-level strike; and an Elliot autopilot.
 There was a strike camera in a blister under the nose, though apparently later in the Buccaneer's career, the camera wasn't actually fitted.